CephalofairGames/bnb-rules/index.md

 > Because Buttons & Bugs is a solo game, you are the sole focus of the monsters.
 They will target you with all attacks and negative targeted abilities.

-The monster identifies the closest hex from which it can perform its attack abilities; this is called its "attack hex."
+The monster identifies the closest unoccupied hex from which it can perform its attack abilities; this is called its "attack hex."
 If the monster cannot attack on its turn, either because it does not have an attack ability or because it is disarmed, it moves as if for a single-target melee attack.
 The monster follows the shortest path to its attack hex.
 If it can't reach the attack hex this turn, it will take the shortest path which brings it as close as possible to the attack hex.
 If it can't get closer to the attack hex this turn, it will not move.

 "Closest" and "shortest" mean using the fewest movement points to navigate around obstacles and hazards (if possible) and/or through difficult terrain using the normal, jumping, and flying movement rules.